Solomons prime minister hits out at Australian government over AUKUS deal

 "We respected Australia's decision."

-Prime Minister Scott Morrison said such a base in the Solomons would be a "red line" for Australia.
+Prime Minister Scott Morrison has also stated that such a base in the Solomons would be a "red line" for Australia.

 Mr Sogarave took aim at Australia's security treaty with the Solomon Islands, saying it was inadequate after riots in Honiara were not contained.